tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 Script DSL provides following constructs to handle failure while executing script:
 1. **onGlobalError** : This construct is provided for script writer.
 Logic in `onGlobalError` will be executed in case of all **Handlers Failure** including
-**Command Handlers Failure**.
+**Command Handlers Failure** except [Shutdown Handler](#shutdown-handler).
 If `onGlobalError` handler is not provided by script then only logging of error cause is done by the framework.

 Following example shows usage of `onGloablError`